iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Once done, you can use Endpoint (also called host), port, username and password to connect from any client/app.

-Password can be managed using `AWS Secret Manager`, it has a secret associated with instance, that secret is obscured and can be revieled on console or using code.
+Password can be managed using `AWS Secret Manager`, it has a secret associated with instance, that secret is obscured and can be reviled on console or using code.